Chet Noe

+Chester William Noe Jr. (November 3, 1931 – February 10, 2025) was an American basketball player.
+He played college basketball for the Oregon Ducks.

+Early life

+Noe was born in Los Angeles, California, on November 3, 1931, as the third child of parents Chester Noe Sr. and Zetta McEntire Noe.
+On April 4, 1934, Noe's father died after he was struck in the head by a night watchman as he tried to remove his repossessed truck from a car yard.
+The watchman was acquitted of manslaughter.
+Noe was raised by his mother alongside his three sisters.

-Chester Noe (born November 3, 1931) is an American former basketball player.
-He was an all-city center while he played at Washington Preparatory High School in his hometown of Los Angeles, California.
+Noe was an all-city center while he played at Washington Preparatory High School in Los Angeles.

+Basketball career

 Noe played college basketball for the Oregon Ducks from 1950 to 1953 and led the Ducks in scoring during his final two seasons.
 He was a first-team All-PCC selection and named the Ducks' Most Valuable Player in 1953.

 Noe was selected as an Amateur Athletic Union (AAU) All-American while playing for the Everybody's Drug Store team of Eugene, Oregon, in 1953.
 He was chosen by the Boston Celtics as the 12th overall pick in the 1953 NBA draft but he did not sign with the team as he believed the pay was not worth living so far away from home.

-Although he never played in the National Basketball Association (NBA), Noe played for the Buchan Bakers of the Northwest Basketball League (NWBL), and the Houston Ada Oilers and Phillips 66ers of the National Industrial Basketball League (NIBL).
+Noe played for the Buchan Bakers of the Northwest Basketball League (NWBL), and the Houston Ada Oilers and Phillips 66ers of the National Industrial Basketball League (NIBL).

+Post-playing career

 After his retirement from playing, Noe worked as a petroleum salesman and tobacconist.
+He and his wife owned and operated the San Diego-based Bay Oil Company which served as a distributor for Phillips 66.

+Personal life and death

+Noe married Susannah Steele Noe on August 21, 1955.
+They had two children.
+Noe and his family lived in Oklahoma, Louisiana, Connecticut, New Jersey and California.
+He and his wife retired to Sammamish, Washington, in 1995.
+Steele Noe died on November 19, 2023, at the age of 90.

+Noe died at the Swedish Hospital in Issaquah, Washington, on February 10, 2025, at the age of 93.